openvmp/partcad/README.md

 enable version control and other features required for effective collaboration.

 This framework currently uses [build123d] and, thus, [OpenCASCADE] under the hood.
-However this may change in the future, if the python C bindings for [OpenCASCADE] remain a blocker for unlocking multithreaded performance.
+However this may change in the future.

 [CadQuery]: https://github.com/CadQuery/cadquery
 [build123d]: https://github.com/gumyr/build123d